Subscribe to the Newsletter

 Most acupuncturists are trained to use these therapies, so knowing how acupuncture works means knowing about them too.

-Still others come from a tradition that grew out of the Chinese Medical theory but then developed along its own path, such as in Japan, with Shiatsu.
+Still others come from traditions that grew out of the Chinese Medical theory but then developed along their own paths, such as in Japan, with Shiatsu.

 Acupuncturists often do this too or use acupressure on acupuncture points.

 Nutrition is another way to treat disease used by acupuncturists.
 The Chinese attitude to Nutrition is quite distinct, with insights that complement our Western Scientific tradition.